 There are exceptions to the MIC's tangible personal property rule for:

 Off-The-Shelf software used in a qualified activity by a qualified taxpayer and upon which California sales or use tax has been paid can qualify for the MIC.
 Software costs usually include cost of tangible media such as a disk, CD-ROM or DVD but often include costs for such things as a license agreement and labor costs relating to the customizing of the software.
-Board of Equalization Regulation 1502 provides that under certain circumstances these items can also be subject to sales tax.
+California Department of Tax and Fee Administration Regulation 1502 provides that under certain circumstances these items can also be subject to sales tax.
 You may wish to review this regulation to make sure that the software costs are subject to California sales tax as well as examine the amount upon which sales tax was paid.

 Special Purpose Buildings and Foundations